 Bilateral coordination activities require both sides (hemispheres) of the brain to work together.

-Additionally, bilateral coordination is an important part of fine motor development.
-Kids need fine motor skills for daily learning and play tasks.
+Additionally, bilateral movements are important for fine motor development.
+Kids need to use the sides of their body smoothly for daily learning and play tasks.

 #1 Place Toys, Supplies and Manipulatives in Bags or Containers

-This is such an easy trick to encourage bilateral coordination!
+This is such an easy trick to encourage bilateral coordination during everyday activities!

-Placing toys or supplies in bags or containers not only helps organize materials – but it helps build skills.
+Place toys or supplies in bags or containers to help organize materials and to help build fine motor skills.

-Use Ziploc bags, zippered bags, strings on bags, etc. Store supplies, manipulatives, small toys or puzzle pieces.
-Kids have to coordinate both hands more often to open the bags and get their objects… and then again to put them away!
+Use Ziploc bags, zippered bags, strings on bags, etc. to store supplies, manipulatives, small toys, snacks, or puzzle pieces.
+Kids have to coordinate both hands more often to open the bags, and then again to put them away and close the bag.

-Containers with peeling lids help with fine motor strength and perceptual skills.
+Containers with peel lids help with fine motor strength, problem solving, and perceptual skills.

-Lids that screw on and off are even better for bilateral coordination.
-Try to find containers with lids of all sizes.
+Lids that screw on and off are great for bilateral coordination.
+Use containers and lids of different sizes to improve hand strength and grasp development.

 #2 Cutting Tasks with Paper – A Great Activity for Bilateral Coordination

 For younger kids, tearing construction paper for fine motor skills crafts is a great pre-cutting activity.
 Especially if they’re not ready for scissors.
-(Older kids love this craft as well – it’s a great relaxing brain break.)
+(Older kids love this creative craft as well, it’s a nice relaxing brain break.)

-You can also check out an entire post with tips and tricks to help kids build scissor skills.
+For more cutting activities, check out this post with tips and tricks to help kids build scissor skills.

 It contains a fun bundle of worksheets for cutting practice or individual skill set pages if you don’t want all 39 pages!